DiminishAR: Diminishing Visual Distractions via Holographic AR Displays: Results

-\textbf{Smartphone saliency during hologram display.} The calculated averages and standard deviations regarding participant responses for smartphone saliency (see Fig. \ref{fig:qualanal}) are as follows: for the visually removed condition ($\mu = 2.37$, $\sigma = 1.40$), for the visually occluded condition ($\mu = 2.60$, $\sigma = 1.20$), and for the combined results across both conditions ($\mu = 2.48$, $\sigma = 1.31$).
-The distribution of responses was notably skewed toward the phone being perceived as "not salient."
+The average and standard deviation of participant responses on a 7-point Likert scale for smartphone saliency are as follows: visually camouflaged condition ($\mu = 2.37$, $\sigma = 1.40$), visually substituted condition ($\mu = 2.60$, $\sigma = 1.20$), and combined results across both conditions ($\mu = 2.48$, $\sigma = 1.31$).
+The distribution of responses was skewed toward the phone being perceived as 'not salient' (Fig. \ref{fig:qualanal}).
 A majority of the participants reported that the phone was either completely invisible or nearly so when the hologram was in place.
 P12 and P16 mentioned "\textit{Could not see the phone}" and "\textit{Phone was not visible at all}, respectively."
-P14 and P24 also indicated that the phone was visible only under certain conditions, such as "\textit{when moving their head}" or "\textit{focusing really closely at it}", respectively. \\
+P14 and P24 also indicated that the phone was visible only under certain conditions, such as "\textit{when moving their head}" or "\textit{focusing really closely at it}," respectively.